pengkenlim/TEA-GCN/README.md

 This pipeline generates high-quality Gene Co-expression Networks (TEA-GCN ) that capture tissue/condition-specific co-expression.

 For in-depth explanation and evaluation of the TEA-GCN methodology, please refer to our [preprint](https://doi.org/10.1101/2024.07.22.604713) :newspaper:

-We host TEA-GCNs of 10 Plant Angiosperm species on the [PlantGCN](https://plantgcn.connectome.tools/) web resource.
+Additionally, we host TEA-GCNs of 10 Plant Angiosperm species on the [PlantGCN](https://plantgcn.connectome.tools/) online database.
 Users can predict functions of genes from these species based on their co-expression neighbourhoods.

 ## Navigation
 * [Generate TEA-GCN from your transcriptomic dataset](https://github.com/pengkenlim/TEA-GCN/tree/main?tab=readme-ov-file#generate-tea-gcn-from-your-transcriptomic-dataset) :arrow_forward: